Published

 Microsoft Copilot: Early Insights and Long-Term Potential

-While some initial limitations exist, many view Copilot as a potential game-changer for specific use cases.
-Its ability to streamline tasks and expedite internal information gathering offers significant potential for productivity gains.
+While some initial limitations exist, Copilot still looks promising for specific use cases.
+Its ability to streamline routine tasks and speed up internal information gathering may translate into real productivity gains.

-From my perspective, as CEO of a boutique consulting firm specialising in Microsoft Agreement Negotiations, I believe that understanding Copilot’s strengths and limitations will be key to successful implementation for our clients.
-While initial setup requires configuration, customisation, and training, the potential return on investment is significant – akin to having a personal productivity assistant for a very reasonable cost of $30 per month.
+From my perspective, as CEO of a boutique consulting firm specialising in Microsoft Agreement Negotiations, understanding Copilot’s strengths and limitations will be key to successful implementation for our clients.
+While initial setup requires configuration, customisation, and training, the potential return on investment may justify the cost for the right users.
+At $30 per user per month, Copilot is less a casual add-on than a licensing decision that needs a business case.